Chapter 6.04

 "Potentially dangerous dog" means any of the following:

-1. Any dog which engages in any behavior that requires a defensive action by any person to prevent bodily injury when the person and the dog are off the property of the owner or keeper of the dog.
+1. Any dog which, when unprovoked, on two separate occasions within the prior thirty-six-month period, engages in any behavior that requires a defensive action by any person to prevent bodily injury when the person and the dog are off the property of the owner or keeper of the dog.

-3. Any dog which on two separate occasions, has killed, seriously bitten, inflicted or caused injury, or attacked a domestic animal off the property of the owner or keeper of the dog.
+3. Any dog which, when unprovoked, has killed, seriously bitten, inflicted or caused injury to a domestic animal off the property of the owner or keeper of the dog.

 "Property owner" means any person owning, controlling, or having possession of private premises, or the agent or representative of such person.